optimagic-dev/optimagic/docs/source/algorithms.md

       - ‘rand1bin’
     ,default is 'best1bin'.
     - **stopping.max_iterations** (int): The maximum number of criterion evaluations without polishing is(stopping.max_iterations + 1) * population_size * number of parameters)
-    - **population_size** (int): A multiplier setting the population size.
+    - **population_size_multiplier** (int): A multiplier setting the population size.
 The number of individuals in the population is population_size * number of parameters.
 The default 15.
     - **convergence.relative_criterion_tolerance** (float): Default 0.01.
     - **mutation_constant** (float/tuple): The differential weight denoted by F in literature.
 Should be within 0 and 2.
 The tuple form is used to specify (min, max) dithering which can help speed convergence.
 Default is (0.5, 1).
     - **recombination_constant** (float): The crossover probability or CR in the literature determines the probability that two solution vectors will be combined to produce a new solution vector.
 Should be between 0 and 1.
 The default is 0.7.
     - **seed** (int): DE is stochastic.
 Define a seed for reproducability.
     - **polish** (bool): Uses scipy's L-BFGS-B for unconstrained problems and trust-constr for constrained problems to slightly improve the minimization.
 Default is True.
-    - **population_init** (str/np.array): Specify the population initialization.
+    - **sampling_method** (str/np.array): Specify the sampling method for the initial population.
 It can be one of the following options
        - "latinhypercube"
        - "sobol"
        - "halton"
        - "random"
-       - an array specifying the initial population of shape (total population size, number of parameters) population_init is clipped to bounds before use.
+       - an array specifying the initial population of shape (total population size, number of parameters).
+The initial population is clipped to bounds before use.
 Default is 'latinhypercube'
     - **convergence.absolute_criterion_tolerance** (float): CONVERGENCE_SECOND_BEST_ABSOLUTE_CRITERION_TOLERANCE
     - **n_cores** (int): The number of cores on which the function is evaluated in parallel.
 Default 1.